network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The RPM Test gradually increases the number of TCP connections and measures "goodput" - the sum of actual data transferred across all connections in a unit of time.
-When the goodput stops increasing, it means that saturation has been reached.
+When the goodput stops increasing, it means that the network is used at its full capacity, meaning the path is saturated.

-Saturation has two criteria:
-a) the load-generating connections are utilizing all the capacity of the bottleneck,
-b) the buffers in the bottleneck are completely filled.
+At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.

 The algorithm notes that throughput gradually increases until TCP connections complete their TCP slow-start phase.